Shahmukhi

-Shahmukhi (/pa/, lit. 'from the king's mouth', ਸ਼ਾਹਮੁੱਖੀ) is an alphabet (abjad) developed from the Perso-Arabic script used for the Punjabi language (including its varieties), predominantly in Punjab, Pakistan.
+Shahmukhi (/pa/, lit. 'from the Shah's or King's mouth', ਸ਼ਾਹਮੁਖੀ) is the right-to-left abjad-based script developed from the Perso-Arabic alphabet used for the Punjabi language varieties, predominantly in Punjab, Pakistan.
 It is generally written in the Nastaʿlīq calligraphic hand, which is also used for Persian and Urdu.
 Shahmukhi is one of the two standard scripts used for Punjabi, the other being Gurmukhī used mainly in Punjab, India.
 Shahmukhi is written from right to left and has 36 primary letters with some other additional letters.

 History

 Before the advent of Shahmukhi, writing systems were not popular for the Old Punjabi varieties.

 The name 'Shahmukhi' is a recent coinage, imitating its counterpart 'Gurmukhī'.
-However, the writing of Punjabi in the Perso-Arabic script is well-attested from the 17th century onwards.
+However, the writing of Punjabi in the Perso-Arabic script is well-attested from the early 17th century onwards.
 According to Dhavan, Punjabi began to adopt the script as a "side effect" of educational practices in Mughal-era Punjab, when Punjabi Muslims learned the Persian language in order to participate in Mughal society.
 Educational materials taught Persian to Punjabi speakers by using Punjabi written in Persian's alphabet, which was a novel innovation.
 This was one of the first attempts at standardising the Punjabi language; prior to this, Punjabi was primarily a spoken language, not formally taught in schools.

 Shackle suggests that the Gurmukhī script was not favoured by Punjabi Muslims due to its religious (Sikh) connotations.
 Shahmukhi Punjabi was added to Google Translate in 2024.